 A review of the existing relevant written documents was done.
-This included textbooks, journals, pamphlets, official records and reports about the FGM practice and its implication of the enjoyment of women's reproductive rights.
+These include textbooks, journals, pamphlets, official records and reports about the FGM practice and its implication on the enjoyment of women's reproductive rights.

 3.5 Data analysis

 3.5.1 Quantitative data analysis